yufanghou/yufanghou.github.io/_pages/about.md

 ## News

+- 01/2026 Two papers have been accepted at ICLR 2026.

+- 01/2026 I gave an invited talk at the HCAI&MMS group at the Institute of Computational Perception (Johannes Kepler University Linz).

+- 01/2026 I gave a guest lecturer "[AI-Assisted Scientific Evaluation: Automated Reasoning for Conflicting Evidence and Misleading Claims](https://w-k.sbg.ac.at/veranstaltung/ai-assisted-scientific-evaluation-automated-reasoning-for-conflicting-evidence-and-misleading-claims-yufang-hou/)" at Inter-University Organization Arts & Knowledges (the University of Salzburg and Mozarteum University).

 - 01/2026 One paper was accepted at ICASSP 2026.

 - 01/2026 I visited UKP Lab at TU-Darmstadt and gave an talk on "When Knowledge Conflicts: Modeling Scientific Evidence Synthesis and Investigating Intra-Memory Conflict in Language Models".